HeavilyModdedEnder3/E3NG-x-Monolith/README.md

 This version uses MGN12H rails on both X and Y, 2WD or AWD, 6mm belts, and is compatible with linear rails on Z.

-Recommended toolhead is [Trinity Toolhead](https://github.com/WV-design/Trinity-toolhead) (Bed relocation, to minimize Y travel loss, coming soon™)
+Recommended toolhead is [Trinity Toolhead](https://github.com/WV-design/Trinity-toolhead) (Bed relocation, to minimize Y travel loss with Trinity, coming soon™)

 >[!NOTE]
 >**Consider joining the dedicated Discord servers.**
 >
 >[![Join the Discord](https://discord.com/api/guilds/1227971059764953230/widget.png?style=banner3)](https://discord.gg/JanBKxAzDz)
 >[![Join the Discord](https://discord.com/api/guilds/1108974167900045412/widget.png?style=banner3)](https://discord.gg/b69QDVKR7G)

+## Thanks to:
+- **CloakedWayne** for the Monolith Gantry
+- **RH3D** for designing the great base printer
+- **Ricky** for testing
+- Anybody else who helped w/ improving this project

 <br/><br/>
 This work is licensed under a